conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 ### Package validation and publication

 Once built on `main` (or other branches), the conda packages are uploaded to an intermediary channel named `cf-staging`.
+The CI job then makes a copy request to the webservices with the feedstock token and other metadata about the package.
 From there, our webservices (`conda-forge/conda-forge-webservices`) does the following:

+1. The webservices validates the package and copy request by
-- The logic checks the feedstock token to authenticate a legitimate request.
+   - using the feedstock token to authenticate the copy request by the CI job
-- The logic checks that the hash sum of the package on `cf-staging` against the value computed in the CI to ensure the artifact to be copied is the same.
+   - checking that the hash sum of the package on `cf-staging` from the `anaconda.org` API is the same as the value sent in the copy request by the CI job
-- The logic checks that the feedstock is allowed to push the package using the `conda-forge/feedstock-outputs` repo.
+   - checking that the feedstock is allowed to push the package using the `conda-forge/feedstock-outputs` repo
-- If all three checks pass, the webservices copies the artifacts from `cf-staging` to `conda-forge`.
+2. If all three check pass, the webservices copies the package to a secured, intermediate staging channel, `cf-post-staging` in order to ensure the package is not changed further during validation.
+3. The webservices repeats the check of the package hash sum on `cf-post-staging` to ensure no changes were made during the initial validation step.
+4. If the second hash sum check passes, the webservices copies the package to the `conda-forge` channel.

 Authenticated services involved:

-- Anaconda.org uploads to `conda-forge` and `cf-staging`
+- Anaconda.org uploads to `conda-forge`, `cf-post-staging`, and `cf-staging`
 - The `conda-forge-webservices` app deployment itself (currently at Heroku)

 ### Post-publication